 Photograph by Felicia Caldwell.
 UCLA Luskin Conference Center, 2019.

-Being at UCLA was the best thing that could possibly have happened to me - right next to Hollywood, a few miles from many of the most well-known recording studios and film composers.
 I found myself an internship with John Swihart (Sonic Gravy, Inc.; "How I Met Your Mother," "Switched At Birth").
 I began studying with Professor Peter Golub, director for the Sundance Film Music Program.
-I joined UCLA's Bruin Film Society and FPS (Film and Photography Society) Productions, sat in on classes in orchestration, met James Horner's wife (Horner scored films such as "Titanic," "Avatar," "Braveheart") and Howard Shore (Lord of the Rings) and Snuffy Walden ("The West Wing," "The Wonder Years").
+I joined UCLA's Bruin Film Society and FPS (Film and Photography Society) Productions, sat in on classes in orchestration, met James Horner's wife (Horner scored films such as Titanic, Avatar, and Braveheart), Howard Shore (Lord of the Rings, Silence of the Lambs) and Snuffy Walden ("The West Wing," "The Wonder Years").
 I met the music director for Lionsgate, who is himself a UCLA alumni, and joined the Alliance for Women Film Composers.

 When I write, I don't want to just put notes down on paper, or play a few chords on a keyboard.
 I want to bring all the passion, love, wonder I felt when I heard a film soundtrack for the first time.
 I love writing music with all my heart.
 I believe music is not just about the sound in your ears: it is the emotions you feel, the worlds you imagine, the things you see and sense.
 Music is a first snowfall, a last kiss, a first goodbye, a final heartbreak, a first sunset, a final sunrise, everything in between.